Version 4.1.1 Released

 Split-Depth Control

-Establish recursive traversal waterlevels, giving you exact command over atomic vs granular directory mappings.
+Establish traversal waterlevels, giving you precise recursive command over atomic versus granular folder mappings.

 🎯